notwaldorf/notwaldorf.github.com/_posts/2014-06-23-unscary-lldb.markdown

 More things that you can probably want to do here:
 {% highlight bash %}
-(lldb) thread backtrace    --> stack trace of how we got gere (lldb) up                  --> move up the stack trace to your parent callee
+(lldb) thread backtrace    --> stack trace of how we got here (lldb) up                  --> move up the stack trace to your parent callee
 {% endhighlight %}